Digital Wellbeing Initiative • Results

 Finally, we plan on testing new features to make you more satisfied with your phone use.

-Based on one of our surveys, 91% of users have already tried tools and custom rules to become more happier with their phone use.
+Based on one of our surveys, 91% of users have already tried tools and custom rules to become happier with their phone use.
 Yet, as shown in the user satisfaction survey, many people are still unsatisfied.
 This is why we want to experiment with new features to find something that works.
+Our first attempt at this is the Usage Breaker — a way to be mindful about your phone use.

 Participants of the new Digital Wellbeing Initiative will also be able to see whether these features help them personally.